Selling A Deceased Person's House

 As part of the probate process, you will need to get the property valued as soon as possible, even if you’re not planning on selling it right away.
 This is because HMRC has a six-month deadline to pay inheritance tax, the amount of which will depend on the value of the estate.

-How long do i have to sell an inherited house?
+How long do I have to sell a deceased person’s house?

 A common pressure is the need to use cash from the house sale to pay inheritance tax to HMRC.
 This is due within 6 months of the estate owner’s death.
 We are flexible and transparent, and provide a quick house sale no matter what the situation.